polux/parsers/doc/userguide.md

 ### Sequencing

-It would have been natural to introduce the sequencing of parsers -- a conceptually simple and essential operation -- earlier in this guide.
-However, the way it is exposed in the `parsers` library requires some understanding of the `^` operator, which is why we only tackle it now.
+It would have been natural to introduce the sequencing of parsers earlier in this guide.
+However, the way it is exposed in the _parsers_ library requires some understanding of the `^` operator, which is why we only tackle it now.

 Sequencing is achieved via the `+` operator.